folkzb/magalu/script-qa/cli-doc/network/vpcs/public-ips/list/help.md

 ## Product catalog:
 - Flags:
 - -h, --help            help for list
 - -v, --version         version for list
-- --vpc-id anyValue   Vpc ID: Id of the VPC to list the Public IPs in
+- --vpc-id string   Vpc ID: Id of the VPC to list the Public IPs in (required)
-- Use --vpc-id=help for more details (required)

 ## Other commands:
 - Global Flags: